rdig/wpa-cli/docs/wpa_cli.md

 ### Options

-wpa-cli has few options, but is wise to know about them.
+wpa-cli has few options, but it's wise to know about them.
 By default no options are passed.
 The `-p` / `--path` option is required, if it's called without it, the app will exit with an error.

 - `-p`, `--path <PATH>` The path where your local Wordpress installation resides